TappNetwork/Filament-Forum/README.md

    }
    ```

+5. User model requirements

+- Ensure your User model has a `name` attribute

-5. Add `HasFavoriteForumPost` trait to your User model:
+- Add `HasFavoriteForumPost` trait to your `User` model:

 ```php
 use Tapp\FilamentForum\Models\Traits\HasFavoriteForumPost;